 Reasoning with Statistics (ST132), a course that runs concurrently with Saint Mary's University is designed to develop student facilities in the use of statistical methods and the understanding of statistical concepts.
 The course takes a practical approach based on statistical examples taken from everyday life.
 Covered topics will include: descriptive and inferential statistics, an introduction to probability, discrete and continuous random variables, sampling distributions, estimation, hypothesis testing, chi-squared tests, and regression and correlation.
 Appropriate technology is used to perform the calculations and draw conclusions for many applications, and correspondingly an emphasis is placed on interpreting the results of statistical procedures.
-In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC and make a check payable to Lourdes High School for \$300.
+In order to take this course for college credit, when registering with Lourdes, students must also register through Saint Mary's PACC when asked to do so by Lourdes and a \$300 fee will be applied to your Blackbaud Tuition Management account.
 Prerequisite: Completion of Algebra II, at least a 3.0 GPA, and teacher recommendation.